Mammary gland: General

 The breasts of female humans vary from most other mammals that tend to have less conspicuous mammary glands.
 The number and positioning of mammary glands varies widely in different mammals.
 The protruding teats and accompanying glands can be located anywhere along the two milk lines.
 In general most mammals develop mammary glands in pairs along these lines, with a number approximating the number of young typically birthed at a time.
 The number of teats varies from 2 (in most primates) to 18 (in pigs).
 The Virginia opossum has 13, one of the few mammals with an odd number.
 The following table lists the number and position of teats and glands found in a range of mammals:

-Male mammals typically have rudimentary mammary glands and nipples, with a few exceptions: male mice do not have nipples, male marsupials do not have mammary glands, and male horses lack nipples and mammary glands.
-The male Dayak fruit bat has lactating mammary glands.
+Male mammals typically have rudimentary mammary glands and nipples, with a few exceptions: male mice do not have nipples, male marsupials do not have mammary glands, and male horses lack nipples.
+The male dayak fruit bat has lactating mammary glands.
 Male lactation occurs infrequently in some species.

 Mammary glands are true protein factories, and several labs have constructed transgenic animals, mainly goats and cows, to produce proteins for pharmaceutical use.
 Complex glycoproteins such as monoclonal antibodies or antithrombin cannot be produced by genetically engineered bacteria, and the production in live mammals is much cheaper than the use of mammalian cell cultures.